machelreid/abci-utils/README.md

 # ABCI Utils
-a

 Utils that are useful for abci

-1. Using another (conda installed) shell and making it SFTP-able
+1\.
+Using another (conda installed) shell and making it SFTP-able

 add these lines to your `.bashrc`
 ```bash